Suggested Audio Jukebox:

 #16 Britt Ekland

 Only Britt could make such an incongruous dance erotic.
 One can only imagine the trails spread across the door frame, such was the tenacity in which she pressed her moistened quim against it.
 This imagery in turn created our own varnish which was housed in an unbending gym sock behind the bed post, should we get there in time.
-With such a parade of pagan pleasure, Woodward Wood was an inevitability, and that wicker furnace felt like fair compromise for the preceding carnal delights.
-Britt’s peachy buttocks still gyrate in a small corner of my mind perpetually forty years later.
+With such a parade of pagan pleasure in The Wicker Man, Woodward Wood was an inevitability, and that wicker furnace felt like fair compromise for the preceding carnal delights.
+Meanwhile, Britt’s peachy buttocks still gyrate in a small corner of my mind perpetually forty years later.

 #15 Susan George